tari-project/tari/RFC/src/RFC-0201_TariScript.md

 Alice knows the script-redeeming private key \\( k_{Sa}\\) for the transaction input.

-Alice will create the entire transaction including, generating a new offset keypair and calculating the script offset,
+Alice will create the entire transaction including, generating a new script offset keypair and calculating the script offset,

 $$